Co-isometric weighted composition operators on Hilbert spaces of analytic functions: A review of weighted Hardy spaces

-We remark that the spaces $\ch$ considered above are often called \textit{weighted Hardy spaces}.
+The spaces $\ch$ considered here are often called \textit{weighted Hardy spaces}.
 These spaces and some important operators on them were studied in detail by Shields \cite{S} and later by many followers.

-It is worth mentioning that here we are centered on the role played by the kernels and therefore use mainly the numbers $\g(n)$ whereas in many other texts the emphasis is on the norm formula in terms of the Taylor coefficients, so these spaces are denoted there by $H^2(\b)$, where the obvious relationship between the numbers $\b(n)$ and $\g(n)$ is as follows:
+Regarding the notation used, it is worth mentioning that here we are centered on the role played by the kernels and therefore use mainly the numbers $\g(n)$ whereas in many other texts the emphasis is on the norm formula in terms of the Taylor coefficients, so these spaces are denoted there by $H^2(\b)$, where the obvious relationship between the numbers $\b(n)$ and $\g(n)$ is as follows:

 We refer the reader to the standard reference \cite{CM}.